 Power Supply – 5V via micro USB port

 Dimensions – 55.61mm x 55.88mm

 The board runs Linux, and support both USB UVC mode (like most webcam), and video streaming in Android, iOS, or Windows app using RTSP or Nabto P2P IoT Connectivity cloud server running on the board.
 Wiscam board appears to share most of the same components as Nuvoton NuWiCam development board, so software and apps for it may also be compatible.
-Wiscam documentation is available in the Wiki, and hardware design files such as Altium schematics and PCB layout, as well as source code for board and mobile apps, and datasheets can be found in Github.
-For some reasons, they shared some of the files in a compress archivve files in github, instead of using the revision control system.
+Hardware design files such as Altium schematics and PCB layout, as well as source code for board and mobile apps, and datasheets can be found on Github.
+For some reason, they shared some of the files in a compress archivve files in github, instead of using the revision control system.
 Another downside, but common to most ARM9 “IP camera” SoCs, is that the board runs an ancient Linux 2.6.35 kernel.

 Some has already done a short video review with the board.

 RAKwireless is a startup company, but their WiFi video camera solutions are also being used in products such as Waggle 3D printer remote controller.
 They seem to be quite responsive, and if you have questions or remarks, they’ll certainly reply to your comments here or by emails.